October 2, 2019

 All-in-all, the judgment is unsurprising and reflects the updated guidance on the use cookies and similar technologies published by the ICO in July.
 Operators of websites - and apps - will need to review their existing cookie consent mechanisms to ensure that:

-Stephenson Law has worked with numerous organisations to audit their use of cookies and consent mechanisms.
+We've worked with numerous organisations to audit their use of cookies and consent mechanisms.
 If you would like to discuss further, please contact us.
 We’re the experts in getting data on your good side.
 Find out more about our data protection offering here.